DragonL40/logseq/pages/Prim's Algorithm.md

 	- $c(T) \subseteq c(T^*)$
 - _The runtime of the Prim's Algorithm is_ $n\log n$
 	- Same as the proof for [[Dijkstra's Algorithm]].
-	- This is because the Prim's Algorithm just uses a different key as Dijk
+	- This is because Prim's  just uses a different key as Dijkstra's.
+-